z9er/CyberpunkTHING/README.md

 The download and installation process depends on your system specs.
-Wabbajack will calculate the amount of threads it will use at the start of the installation.
+Wabbajack will calculate the amount of threads it will use at the start of the installation

 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD, this doesn't matter a huge deal for the modlist itself however it will matter when playing the game